Hotell/conf-talks/react-ts-component-patterns/src/app/hooks/finish/05-hoc.md

 ```

 Why the name `InjectedProps` ?
-> We are going to inject this behaviour via our HoC
+> We are going to inject this behavior via our HoC

 ## HoC one (inject + pass)